Brett Levitzke, DVM, Board Chair

 Dr. Gray was an emergency staff veterinarian at VERG South in Brooklyn.
 He received his DVM from The University of Georgia College of Veterinary Medicine where he was heavily involved in the Student Government Association throughout veterinary school.
 Since his interests always revolved around emergency medicine, Dr. Gray completed a rotating internship in Emergency/Critical Care, Internal Medicine, and Surgery at the New England Animal Medical Center in West Bridgewater, MA in 2009.
 Upon completion of his internship, he joined the VERG team.
 Dr. Gray became involved with the Board of Positive Tails because all too often in his job he witnessed the sad outcomes of clients who could not afford treatment for their animals, and wanted to help the animals and people of New York.
 He will truly be missed.

-Dee Hechme and Natalie Herring: Part-time Grants Administrator Contact
+Dee Hechme and Natalie Herring: Part-time Grants Administrators Contact